libertyernie/CrosspostSharp/README.md

 This project can be built with Visual Studio 2015 or 2017.

-The file OAuthConsumer.cs is missing from the ArtSync project.
+The file OAuthConsumer.cs is missing from the CrosspostSharp project.
 Get your own OAuth keys, then put the following into OAuthConsumer.cs:

-    namespace ArtSync {
+    namespace CrosspostSharp {
         public static class OAuthConsumer {
             public static class Tumblr {
                 public static string CONSUMER_KEY = "consumer key goes here";